sbkwgh/Notify/README.md

  - The default setting for the title is no title
  - The default location is top-right, other options:
 ![Location options](http://i.imgur.com/Ak6XFRK.png)

+ - N.b. top-center, center and bottom-center will be stacked one on top of another, instead of tiling like other locations

 ###Notify.prompt(objectParam)
 Displays a notification with an input box and two buttons ([prompt example](http://jsbin.com/kekami/1/))